trihuynhj/cs50/finalproject/README.md

         - error() behaves the same as apology() in Finance, but another cat image is being used to show the message to the user.
 And of course the escape function (from <https://github.com/jacebrowning/memegen#special-characters>) is reused as well.
         - login_required(): same as Finance, decorate routes that require user login.
         - random_image(): this function is one of the core action of the program.
 It is to connect the SerpAPI (Google Image Search engine), get the results and then use Python's random module to randomly choose and return one image from those results.
 It is also implemented so that the same image will not be randomly chosen twice.
 I used the same code structure as the lookup() function from Finance, but the actual implementation is my own.
         - send_email(): this is the other main action of the program.
+It is to take the returned randomly chosen image and send it to the receiver's email address (which was provided by the user).